saitaiky/notebook/docs/docs/other/self-help/reaction.md

 :::

-:::info2 - Why ABC, who joined the company a year earlier than me, don't afraid of being asked questions?
+:::info 2 - Why ABC, who joined the company a year earlier than me, don't afraid of being asked questions?
 - ABC, can always answer calmly.
 - The preparations he made didn't look the same as mine.
 - The written information he prepared was similar to mine, but he was unlikely to be questioned.
 - Why can he answer the question so easily?
 :::

-:::info3 - Try to ask why ABC can calm down
+:::info 3 - Try to ask why ABC can calm down
 - How did he prepare?
 - When a supervisor asks a question, how does he think and answer?
 - Why is he not speechless and overwhelmed?